We encourage you to begin these steps before your senior year.

-- Thoughtfully complete the Teacher Letter of Recommendation Survey.
-You can find the link on your Naviance home page.
+- Thoughtfully complete the Teacher Letter of Recommendation Survey which is found in the Google Classroom.
 Your answers will be emailed to your teacher when you submit the form.

 7. Order test scores to be sent to each college as requested.

 - If you listed colleges to receive scores when registering for the tests, scores will be sent automatically.
 Sending to additional colleges requires your action.

 - For ACT tests, students can request that only selected scores be sent, rather than all scores, except for the very few colleges that require you to send all scores.